-Despite being the third most common element in the Earth’s crust, second only to oxygen and silicon, aluminium remained undiscovered in its purest form until about 200 years ago.
+Despite being the third most common element in the Earth’s crust, second only to oxygen and silicon, aluminium, let alone architectural aluminium remained undiscovered in its purest form until about 200 years ago.

 Due to its chemically reactive nature, it’s rare to find aluminium as a native specimen.
 Instead, it occurs naturally as bauxite ore.
 In the 19th century, chemists perfected the art of extracting pure aluminium from bauxite, and its applications multiplied significantly.